 Start With a Crate

 House training definitely involves at least a few things that can break your heart.
-Training your puppy might mean learning how to do some things that are less fun for you than you might think, one of which is using a crate.
+Training your puppy might mean learning how to do some things that are less fun for you than you might think, one of which is using the best dog crate you can find for your pet.
 Yes, it’s sad to see the little guy or girl confined but crates are actually amazing tools for a number of reasons.

-The truth is that your little puppy is actually predisposed to hanging around places like crates.
+The truth is that your little puppy is actually predisposed to hanging around places like crates (1).
 They’re not just for when you take your puppy to the vet, after all – these crates can be places where your pup feels safe and happy.

 So, how does this work when you’re trying to teach your puppy where to go when he or she has to go potty?
 Simply put, dogs don’t like to make a mess where they live.
 A properly-sized crate that gives your dog room enough to stretch out but that isn’t too big will convince your dog that using the bathroom inside really isn’t a great move.

 So, what will your pup do instead?
-He or she will whine, claw, and bark to let you know that he or she needs to go outside.
+He or she will whine or cry in the crate to let you know that he or she needs to go outside.
 Once you hear the noise, you should get him or her outside to reinforce the connection between needing to go and going in the yard.